Ayalon-Canada Park near Latrun has hiking tracks, cycling trails, places for a picnic, viewpoints, and ruins from various periods.

-Ayalon-Canada park is among the most popular parks in Israel.
+Ayalon-Canada Park is among the most popular parks in Israel.
 And the main reason is probably that it has it all.
 There are picnic places, trails, cycling singles, and archeological remains.
 And all of that inside greenery.
-Moreover, additional attractions are nearby, such as Emmaus, Latrun Monastery, Yad La-Shiryon, and Mini Israel.
+Moreover, you can find additional attractions nearby, such as Emmaus, Latrun Monastery, Yad La-Shiryon, and Mini Israel.

 Have you visited Ayalon-Canada Park?
 Tell us in the comment below about your experience.

 That’s all for today, and I’ll see you in future travels!